Why Pooled Equipment Doesn't Work in Multi-Product Pharma

 Cross-Contamination Risk Is Real

-The cleaning validation requirements are intense.
+Every product-to-product transition on shared equipment requires validated cleaning procedures.
 Miss something, and you're not just facing a batch deviation — you're facing a product recall, a Form 483, or worse.
 The regulatory and quality costs of pooled equipment are invisible until they're not.

 Scheduling Becomes a Nightmare